barracudanetworks/GoWorker/README.md

 `go get github.com/barracudanetworks/GoWorker/...`

 #### Hint
-in order for this to work, you must have a valid GOPATH set (read more about GOPATH [here](https://code.google.com/p/go-wiki/wiki/GOPATH))
+In order for this to work, you must have a valid GOPATH set (read more about GOPATH [here](https://code.google.com/p/go-wiki/wiki/GOPATH))

 ## Testing